Maintaining Flood Insurance

 The Importance of Flood Insurance

 Floods are the nation’s most common and costly natural disaster and cause millions of dollars in damage every year.
 As many Americans have discovered in recent years, homeowners or renters insurance will not typically cover flood damage.
+Flood insurance can be overlooked if not in a zone that requires it by the lender.
 Furthermore, it is important to note that floods can happen anywhere!
 According to FEMA, more than 20% of flood claims come from properties outside of high-risk flood zones.

 If disaster victims maintain a flood insurance policy, flood insurance can pay regardless of whether or not there is a Presidential Disaster Declaration.
 Otherwise, most federal disaster assistance comes in the form of low-interest disaster loans from U.S. Small Business Administration (SBA) and you have to pay them back.
 While it is true that FEMA offers disaster grants that don’t need to be paid back, this amount is often much less than what is needed to fully recover a flood loss.